 When you mix bleach and acid will produce a cleaning solution that produces chlorine gas – something that can irritate the mucous membranes.
-Exposure to skin may burn the skin, eyes, throat, mouth and lungs.
+Exposure to the skin may burn the skin, eyes, throat, mouth, and lungs.

-Excessive exposure to very high levels chlorine gas can lead to death.
+Excessive exposure to very high levels of chlorine gas can lead to death.

 So this is serious stuff.
 Avoid experimenting with chemical based cleaners.

-There a lot of relatively cheap alternative products that you can use in place of commercial products.
+There are lots of cheap alternative ingredients that you can use in place of commercial products.

 Soaps come in a variety of forms and will clean about anything inside your home, including your hair!

-One such is castile soap and there are a number of uses for this versatile cleaning agent made from vegetable oil.
+One such is castile soap, and there are some uses for this versatile cleaning agent made from vegetable oil.

-The main function of alcohol is disinfection and sterilization.
+The primary function of alcohol is disinfection and sterilization.
 It also can clean windows, remove ticks and deodorized when combined with the right ingredients.

-Citrus solvent is a byproduct citrus oil extract from orange fruit.
-Its primary function is paint thinning.
-Other uses include cleaning up oil, grease and stains.
+The citrus solvent is a byproduct citrus oil extract from orange fruit.
+Its primary function is thinning paint.
+Other uses include cleaning up oil, grease, and stains.

-A more environmentally safe alternative than paint thinner, mineral spirits, acetone glycol ethers, chlorinated organic solvents and methyl ethyl ketone.
+It is a more environmentally safe alternative to paint thinner, mineral spirits, acetone glycol ethers, chlorinated organic solvents, and methyl ethyl ketone.

-Now that you know green alternatives, the next step is to make your own cleaning solution.
+Now that you know green alternatives, the next step is to make your cleaning solution.

-Biggest downside of a chemical laden cleaner would be the toxic fumes it emits that can cause nausea.
+The biggest downside of a chemically laden cleaner would be the toxic fumes it emits that can cause nausea.
 Worst case would be passing out.

-Disclaimer: These mixtures and formulations are an alternative solution to store bought cleaners that contain toxic substances that can harm your family and the environment when disposed.
+Disclaimer: These mixtures and formulations are an alternative solution to store-bought cleaners that contain toxic substances that can harm your family and the environment when disposed of.

 All Purpose Cleaner